-The Wetlands and Waterways Program Fund is a special fund created by Chapter 142 of the 2008 Laws of Maryland (House Bill 1056).
+The Fund is a special fund created by Chapter 142 of the 2008 Laws of Maryland (House Bill 1056).
 The Fund began receiving revenue on July 1, 2008, the effective date of the law.
 The major sources of revenue for the Fund are application fees collected by MDE and monetary compensation paid to the State in conjunction with Tidal Wetlands Licenses.
-Variable year end fund balances may occur due to a number of factors.
+Variable year-end fund balances may occur due to a number of factors.
 Expenditures can be affected by staffing changes (i.e., vacancies and recruitment) and contractual project delays.
-The main factor affecting revenue is the number of permit applications received during the fiscal year, which continues to be depressed due to adverse economic conditions.
+The main factor affecting revenue is the number of permit applications received during the fiscal year.
 Consequently, the Department carefully monitors revenue and expenses.

-The following table provides an accounting of revenues and expenditures in the Fund for the period July 1, 2014 through June 30, 2015.
+The following table provides an accounting of revenues and expenditures in the Fund for the period July 1, 2017 through June 30, 2018.

-WETLANDS AND WATERWAYS PROGRAM FUND STATEMENT OF REVENUES AND EXPENDITURES FISCAL YEAR 2015 July 1, 2014 - June 30, 2015
+WETLANDS AND WATERWAYS PROGRAM FUND STATEMENT OF REVENUES AND EXPENDITURES FISCAL YEAR 2018 July 1, 2017 - June 30, 2018